Carlton, Bedfordshire

+In 1934 the parish was merged with the neighbouring parish of Chellington to form a new civil parish called Carlton and Chellington.
+At the 1931 census (the last before the abolition of the parish), Carlton had a population of 340.

 The village has historically been laid out in a rectangular road pattern, the main parts of the village being around the roads of Bridgend and the High Street, with The Moor and The Causeway making up the rectangle's other sides.
 During the twentieth century the areas in between were filled out with housing along the roads of Rectory Close, Carriers Way, Street Close, and Beeby Way.

 Carlton Park is located in Rectory Close and features three swings, a small basketball court, a football pitch and a 1.5 meter slide.
 It also features one of the main landmarks of Carlton, its giant oak tree.